-Students who live off campus face any number of temptations he will face.
+Students who live off campus face any number of temptations.
 It may be more tempting to skip class, especially when they’re running late.
 They may also be tempted to become less involved in campus activities and social life, which can result in feelings of separation and loneliness.
 They may find their commitment to an on-time graduation weakening somewhat.

 Living off campus lends itself to parties which often include alcohol.
 With no campus restrictions against underage drinking and no supervision, it’s easy for these parties to get out of control.
-Your student should remember that he is responsible for any underage drinking that occurs on his property and any bad behavior as a result of the drinking.
+Your student should remember that they are responsible for any underage drinking that occurs on their property and any bad behavior as a result of the drinking.

 (Share these with your student!)

 Treat the property the way you treat the home you grew up in.